Lecture Notes in Cosmology: Application: neutrinos

+The same comment made at the beginning of the previous section also applies here: with ``neutrinos'' we mean the cosmological, or primordial, neutrinos and not those produced, for example, in supernova explosions.

+We assume neutrinos to be massless, so their energy density also scales as $\varepsilon_\nu = \varepsilon_{\nu 0}/a^4$.
+Moreover, we also assume their chemical potential to be vanishing so that the Fermi-Dirac distribution preserves its shape along with the cosmological expansion.

-Since neutrinos are spin $1/2$ fermions, then $g_\nu = 2$, where $g_\nu$ is the neutrino $g_{\rm s}$.
-On the other hand, neutrinos are particles which interact only via weak interaction and this violates parity.
-In other words, only left-handed neutrinos can be detected. \textbf{Right-handed neutrinos}, if they exist, would interact only via gravity and via the \textbf{seesaw mechanism} with the left-handed neutrino \cite{GellMann:1980vs}.
-Right-handed neutrinos are also called \textbf{sterile neutrinos} and are advocated as possible candidates for DM \cite{Dodelson:1993je}.
-Let $I_+$ be the integral in Eq.~\eqref{neutrinoendens}:
+Neutrinos are spin $1/2$ fermions, so we would expect $g_\nu = 2$.
+On the other hand, neutrinos are particles that interact only via weak interaction, and this violates parity.
+In other words, only left-handed neutrinos exist, and so $g_\nu = 1$.